 Throughout the years of the FAM’s existence, there were indications of the increasing health and vitality within the fledgling American motorcycle industry.
 One of these was the formation of several trade associations.
 Among the earliest was the Motorcycle Manufacturers Association, formed in 1908 to represent and regulate the motorcycle manufacturers, accessory makers and distributors.
 On November 15, 1916, a similar organization, the Motorcycle and Allied Trades Association, was founded.

 When failing membership rolls eventually ended the FAM, the M&ATA was left without a counterpart representing riders.
-So, although it was controlled by the motorcycle industry, the M&ATA Education Committee began registering clubs and supporting motorcycle activities.
-By 1920, the M&ATA began supporting the annual Gypsy Tours, attracting even more members as a result.
+So, although it was controlled by the motorcycle industry, the M&ATA Educational Committee and Competition Committee (which was a sub-committee of the Educational Committee) began registering riders and clubs and supporting motorcycle activities in 1919.
+The M&ATA’s Competition Committee managed the former FAM racing responsibilities.
+Also that year, the M&ATA began supporting the annual Gypsy Tours, attracting even more members as a result.

-The first chairman of the Competition Committee was W.H.
-Parsons, editor of Motorcycle and Bicycle Illustrated magazine, who stated in his publication: “This plan of registration is not, strictly speaking, the organization of a rider’s association, though it is expected that this will be the foundation upon which eventually will be built a strong and efficient rider organization which will be affiliated with the M&ATA for competition control.
+W.H.
+Parsons was the chairman of the Educational Committee at the time, as well as the chair of the Competition Committee.
+Parsons, editor of Motorcycle and Bicycle Illustrated magazine, wrote in his publication: “This plan of registration is not, strictly speaking, the organization of a rider’s association, though it is expected that this will be the foundation upon which eventually will be built a strong and efficient rider organization which will be affiliated with the M&ATA for competition control.
 The preliminary plan of registration at the nominal fee of 50 cents is the affiliation part of the program.
 When a large list of registered motorcyclists has been obtained, it will then be possible to perfect the independent association, with the registered motorcyclists as the chartered members.”

-Following five years of growth, the M&ATA-registered Riders Division was named the American Motorcycle Association on May 15, 1924.
+That path was followed and after five years of growth, the department was named the American Motorcycle Association on May 15, 1924.
 The M&ATA later united with scooter trade representatives to become the MS&ATA.
 And in 1969, it merged with the West Coast Motorcycle Safety Council to form the Motorcycle Industry Council, which continues today.

 The American Motorcycle Association